American Museum of Natural History: Hall of North American Forests

 The Hall of North American Forests is a one-story hall on the museum's first floor in between the Theodore Roosevelt Memorial Hall and the Warburg Hall of New York State Environments.
 It contains ten dioramas depicting a range of forest types from across North America as well as several displays on forest conservation and tree health.
 The hall was constructed under the guidance of botanist Henry K. Svenson and opened in 1958.
 Each diorama specifically lists both the location and exact time of year depicted.
 Trees and plants featured in the dioramas are constructed of a combination of art supplies and actual bark and other specimens collected in the field.
 The entrance to the hall features a cross section from the Mark Twain Tree, 1,400-year-old sequoia taken from the King's River grove on the west flank of the Sierra Mountains in 1891.

 Warburg Hall of New York State Environments

 Warburg Hall of New York State Environments is a one-story hall on the museum's ground floor in between the Hall of North American Forests and the Grand Hall.
-Based on the town of Pine Plains and near-by Stissing Mountain in Dutchess County, the hall gives a multi-faceted presentation of the eco-systems typical of New York.
+Based on the town of Pine Plains in Dutchess County, New York, the hall gives a multi-faceted presentation of the eco-systems typical of New York.
 Aspects covered include soil types, seasonal changes, and the impact of both humans and nonhuman animals on the environment.
-It is named for the German-American philanthropist, Felix M. Warburg.
-Originally known as the "Hall of Man and Nature", Warburg Hall opened in 1951.
+It is named for the German-American philanthropist Felix M. Warburg and opened on May 14, 1951, as the Warburg Memorial Hall of General Ecology.
 It has changed little since and is now frequently regarded for its retro-modern styling.
-The hall shares many of the exhibit types featured throughout the museum as well as one display type, unique to Warburg, which features a recessed miniature diorama behind a foreground of species and specimens from the environment depicted.